 The environment is simple and communal.
 Residents are expected to do their share in maintaining the condition of Better Farm as well as its peaceful environment.

-betterArts residents are encouraged to interact and participate in the goings-on around the property, and to help out with chores and farm-related responsibilities between three and five hours each week.
+betterArts residents are encouraged to interact and participate in the goings-on around the property, and to help out with farm-related projects between three and five hours each week.
 These responsibilities may include working in the gardens, participating in arts-related community outreach projects, helping with house chores, cooking, or assisting with other odd jobs.
-At the conclusion of each residency, an artist is invited to present his or her work to the public in a gallery show, reading, performance, or via some other appropriate medium.
+At the conclusion of each residency, an artist is invited to present his or her work to the public in a gallery show, reading, performance, or another appropriate medium.

 Residencies are for two weeks, three weeks, one month, or two-month periods.
 Basic facilities at Better Farm will be provided; but betterArts residents are expected to provide the majority of materials and equipment they would need for the production of their work.